chinmaybhardwaj/Python/Machine Learning/README.md

 # Machine Learning

-Implementation Machine Learning Algorithms from scratch using Python.
+Implementation of Machine Learning Algorithms from scratch using Python.